naoki1560/id_tensor/PAPER.md

 2.2.
 Redefining Periods as Contours
 The horizontal rows (Periods) represent "contours" on the manifold.
 Elements in the same period share a specific threshold of deviation from Omega, orbiting the attractor at an equivalent potential level within their respective geodesics.
 3. Mathematical Formalization: The S2N2 Tensor
 3.1.
-The Limit of Linear Projection and the Alternation Effect When deriving bond angles from the physical property space (Electronegativity, Ionization Energy, Atomic Radius), applying a simple linear projection results in a deviation (ID) of approximately 1.1 degrees from actual observed values.
-Traditionally, this error has been dismissed as random thermal noise.
-However, within the framework of ID Theory, this 1.1-degree deviation is not noise; it is a "structural deviation" (Alternation Effect) specific to even-numbered periods (e.g., Period 4 and Period 6), caused by the poor shielding of inner-shell electrons (d- and f-orbitals).
+The Limit of Linear Projection and the Odd-Even Energy Alternation When deriving bond angles from the physical property space, applying a simple linear projection results in an apparent deviation of approximately 1.1 degrees from observed values.
+Traditionally, this has been dismissed as random thermal noise or a fitting error.
+However, within the framework of ID Theory, this 1.1-degree difference is not an "error" at all.
+It is the direct geometric manifestation of the fundamental Odd-Even Energy Alternation inherent in atomic structures.
+Linear models fail because they forcefully draw a straight line through discrete quantum states, ignoring the intrinsic energy gaps (parity differences) between odd and even atomic configurations.
 3.2.
-Curvature Correction via the S2N2 Tensor
+Mapping Parity via the S2N2 Tensor
-To integrate this quantum mechanical inner-shell distortion into the manifold model, we introduce the "2nd-order geometric tensor" (S2N2 Tensor).
-By expanding the observable 3D vectors (EN, IE, R) to include 2nd-order interaction terms (EN^2, EN*R, etc.), the S2N2 Tensor completely geometrically absorbs and corrects the structural ID of inner-shell electrons—which slips through 1st-order projections—as "local curvature" on the manifold.
+To integrate this fundamental energetic parity into the manifold model, we introduce the 2nd-order geometric tensor (S2N2 Tensor).
+The S2N2 Tensor does not "correct" the 1.1-degree difference as a mistake.
+Instead, by expanding the observable 3D vectors into a quadratic space, it naturally maps the odd-even energetic staggering as intrinsic "local curvature" on the manifold.
+The discrete energy jumps of atomic parity are geometrically absorbed into the smooth, deterministic topology of the ID Funnel.
 3.3.
 Height as Hybridization State (S)
 The "height" (Z-axis) on this tensor manifold is defined as the orbital s-character (S).
 The rim represents highly deviated, intensely hybridized states (sp3, S ≈ 0.25), while the basin represents relaxed states of pure p-orbitals (S ≈ 0).
 3.4.
 The Geometric Transformation Filter